WA9ONY/LoRa/README.md

 ## LoRa: Long Range Wireless IoT
 <img align=right width="49" height="48" src="/Images/OpenAI_Icon.png">
-[LoRa (Long Range)](https://en.wikipedia.org/wiki/LoRa) is a wireless communication technology that enables low-power, long-range data transmission.
-It is widely used in Internet of Things ([IoT](https://en.wikipedia.org/wiki/Internet_of_things)) applications for connecting devices over large distances with minimal power consumption.
+[LoRa, Long Range),](https://en.wikipedia.org/wiki/LoRa) is a wireless communication technology that enables low-power, long-range data transmission.
+It is widely used in Internet of Things, [IoT](https://en.wikipedia.org/wiki/Internet_of_things), applications for connecting devices over large distances with minimal power consumption.
 Here’s an overview of LoRa:

 ### Key Features of LoRa:
 1. **Long-Range Communication**: LoRa can transmit data over distances of up to 10-15 kilometers (6-9 miles) in rural areas, and 2-5 kilometers (1-3 miles) in urban environments, depending on conditions and antenna setup.